LizardByte/plexhints/docs/source/about/github_action.rst

      - Accept Plex's EULA.
      - ``false``
      - false
-   * - ``additional_server_queries_put``
+   * - ``additional_server_queries``
-     - Space separated list of additional PUT requests to send to the server.
+     - Space separated list of additional requests to send to the server.
+The type of request should be at the beginning of the endpoint, followed by a `|`.
+If no `|` is found the default request type of `PUT` will be used.
        The requests are sent before the library sections are created.
-You can use this to enable third party metadata agents, as an example. e.g. `/system/agents/com.plexapp.agents.imdb/config/1?order=com.plexapp.agents.imdb%2C<my_movie_agent>`
+       You can use this to enable third party metadata agents, as an example. e.g. `put|/system/agents/com.plexapp.agents.imdb/config/1?order=com.plexapp.agents.imdb%2C<my_movie_agent>`
      - ``""``
      - false
    * - ``bootstrap_timeout``